PruvoNet/squiss-ts/README.md

 The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `bodyFormat: 'json'` was specified in the constructor).
 Otherwise the body will just be a string.

 #### {Object} message.attributes
-The parsed attributes map of the SQS message.
+The parsed message attributes map of the SQS message.
 To get the raw attributes, use `message.raw.MessageAttributes`

+#### {Object} message.sqsAttributes
+The SQS attributes map of the SQS message.

 #### {string} message.subject
 The subject of the SNS message, if set.
 Exists only if unwrapSns was specified.